Zhanglab-IOZ/lowFrequencyInsertion/README.md

 samtools version: 1.15.1

 ## getSoftClipped.sh
-Get primary alignments contains only 1 soft-clipped part and
-the length of this part must be not more/less than input limits.
-Output is composed of a sam file of chosen alignments and
-a corresponging fastq file of soft-clipped parts.
+Get primary alignments contains only 1 soft-clipped part and the length of this part must be not more/less than input limits.
+Output is composed of a sam file of chosen alignments with their mate alignments and a corresponging fastq file of chosen reads.
 Usage:
-[-i <input file, bam/sam>]
+[-i <input file, bam/sam, mandatory>]
-[-o <output file name, suffix will be added automatically>]
+[-o <output file name, suffix will be added automatically, mandatory>]
-[-u <upper limit of soft-clipped part length, limit itself is included>]
+[-u <upper limit of soft-clipped part length, limit itself is included, optional, default: 130>]
-[-l <lower limit of soft-clipped part length, limit itself is included>]
+[-l <lower limit of soft-clipped part length, limit itself is included, optional, default: 20>]
+[-t <threads used for samtools sort, optional, default: 2>]
+[-m <memory per thread used for samtools sort, optional, defalut: 2G>]
 [-h \<help>]

 ## reAlignRef.sh